DramaShare

 “Hey guys, let’s us all go around 24/7 with a hunk of wood behind our ear! . . .
 And for a break you don’t have to wear the wood on the Sabbath!”

-Not to be outdone some long forgotten fisherman decided all fishermen would hang a fish around their neck. . .
-During the hot Galilean summers the fish ripened and was discarded long before the Sabbath rolled around!
+Not to be outdone, some long-forgotten fisherman decided all fishermen would hang a fish around their neck. . .
+During the hot Galilean summers, the fish ripened and were discarded long before the Sabbath rolled around!

-One day when Simon and his brother Andrew were out fishing a man, said to be a prophet, Jesus of Nazareth, he came and made them a lifetime offer. . . .
-And on the spot they dropped their fish nets and became fishers of men.
+One day, when Simon and his brother Andrew were out fishing a man, said to be a prophet, Jesus of Nazareth, came and made them a lifetime offer. . . .
+And on the spot, they dropped their fish nets and became fishers of men.

 Was I concerned when my Simon walked away from his life’s occupation?